MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

 --------

-The goal of this section is to explain some tips and tricks that might be useful in your usage of the testsuite engine.
+The goal of this section is to explain some tips and tricks that might be useful in your usage of the test suite engine.

 .. _testsuite-various-customproperties:

 Specific Custom Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some custom properties are specifics and retrieved from the testsuite
+Some custom properties are specifics and retrieved from the test suite
 engine in the custom properties file of a test.

 -  The ``testsuite.test.name`` property is the output name of the